What is a data lake?

 Data Lake vs. Data Lakehouse

 Data lakehouses are best understood as the next generation of data lakes.
-Like data lakes, they typically make use of cloud object storage, but unlike data lakes, they do not use Apache Hive.
-Instead, they use one of the three data lakehouse table formats
+They typically make use of cloud object storage, but they do not use Apache Hive.
+Instead, they use one of the three data lakehouse table formats:

 All three of these table formats work by collecting enhanced metadata and using that metadata to track minute changes in the state of the dataset.
 This allows for the implementation of features typically associated with data warehouses.
 The approach is particularly useful in datasets that update or delete records frequently and allows for ACID compliance for transactional data using cloud object storage.